 Withdrawing From a Course or Courses

 Students withdrawing from the last course on their schedule or all classes, should refer to “Complete Withdrawal From The College.”
-Students withdrawing from a course (or courses), but not an entire schedule, should obtain a Withdrawal Form from the Wiregrass Georgia Technical College website, the Office of the Registrar, Advising Centers, or the Student Navigator.
+Students withdrawing from a course (or courses), but not an entire schedule, should complete the online withdrawal form on the WGTC website.
 Forms should be filled out in their entirety and returned to the Office of the Registrar.
-Students are encouraged to meet with a Financial Aid Officer to determine how withdrawing from courses will affect their current and financial aid awards.
+Students are encouraged to meet with a Financial Aid Officer to determine how withdrawing from courses will affect their current and future financial aid awards.

 Pre/Co-Requisite Errors and Withdrawing From Courses